privacore/helppages-findx/en/tld.md

 # Top level domain handling
-The index of findx excludes a selected list of domains, this is done to limit the size of the index, and to focus the effort in order to create a high quality index quickly.
+The index of findx excludes a selected list of domains.
+This is done to limit the size of the index, and to focus the effort in order to create a high quality index faster.
-All domains that are not in this list are included in the index.
+All top level domains that are not on this list are included in the index.

 ## Top Level Domains that are not indexed